mollie/magento2/docs/en/SAVED_CARDS.md

 Update the privacy policy URL in the default text to point to your own policy page before going live.

+## Saved Cards with Manual Capture

+Mollie only creates the mandate for a saved card once the payment is settled, which happens at capture.
+With **Capture method** set to **Manual capture**, a card saved at checkout therefore only becomes available to the customer after you invoice or ship that order, depending on the **When to capture?** setting.

+Magento Admin shows a notice under the **Enable saved cards** setting when manual capture and saved cards are both enabled.
+No action is needed: the card appears in the customer's saved cards automatically once the order is captured.
+See [Credit Card Payments](CREDIT_CARD.md) for capture configuration.

 ## Managing Saved Cards (My Account)

-When saved cards is enabled, a **Saved cards** link appears in the customer account navigation under **My Account**.
+When saved cards is enabled and the extension runs in live mode, a **Saved cards** link appears in the customer account navigation under **My Account**.
 Customers reach the page at `/mollie/savedcards/index`.

 The page lists all valid credit card mandates on file.
 Each row shows: